Netflix/falcor/documentation/jsongraph.md

 // }
 ~~~

 The value of an Atom is always treated like a value type, meaning it is retrieved and set in its entirety.
-Mutating an Adam is ineffectual.
+Mutating an Atom has no effect.
 Instead you must replace it entirely using the Model's set operation.

 In addition to making it possible to attach metadata to JSON values, Atoms can be used to get around the restriction against retrieving JSON Objects and Arrays from a Falcor Model.

 Let's say that we have an Array which we are certain will remain small, like a list of video subtitles for example.
 By boxing the subtitles Array in an Atom, we cause the Falcor model to treat it as a value and return it in its entirety.